Table of Contents

 Our 11 Plus practice tests can help your child to prepare for the Kesteven & Grantham Girls’ School exam.
 We would specifically recommend the following resources:

+Our practice tests aim to show what sort of questions were included in Kesteven & Grantham Girls’ School 11+ past papers.
 The information provided about Kesteven & Grantham Girls’ School was believed to be correct at the time of publishing.
 However, please be aware of future changes.
 We advise you to contact the school directly if you are unsure of anything.
 School contact details are provided within the post.